KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/06-system and networking.md

 ### Process Status

-As linux allow multiple users and multitasking systems. so it allows multiple processes to operate without interfering with each other.
+As Linux allow multiple users and multitasking systems. so it allows multiple processes to operate without interfering with each other.
 PS command gives information of currently running processes and their PIDs.

 `ps`{{execute}}